araffin/srl-zoo/README.md

 NOTE: If you use data generated with the [RL Repo](https://github.com/araffin/robotics-rl-srl), the dataset will be already preprocessed, so you don't need to bother about this step.

-The dataset format is as followed:
+The dataset format is as follows:

 0. You must provide a dataset config file (see previous section) that contains at least if the ground truth is the relative position or not
 1. Images are grouped by episode in different folders (`record_{03d}/` folders)